dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 ![LOTR Battering Ram](/img/posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind/lotr-battering-ram.jpg)

 Don't you worry, PhD Bo Peep with a doctorate in sheep, I don't need a battering ram.
-I have a brain with an infinite supply of creatitivity because I methodically developed cognitive and metacognitive skills.
+I have a brain with an infinite supply of creativity because I methodically developed cognitive and metacognitive skills.
 I don't care how much content I place online or how hard people in 2015 and 2016 worked to convince me my ideas weren't novel, were perhaps